Split-and-Merge-Proxy/smp-docking/README.md

 |EquiDock| 8.63 | 12.00 | 10.18  | 8.67 | 10.43 | 8.72 | 30% |
 |SMP| 8.26  | 10.77  | 9.21  | 8.19 | 9.46 | 7.87 | 35%|

-## 6. Infernce on your custom data
+## 6. Infernce on Your Custom Data
-We have already uploaded the trained weights of SMP in the ./ckpts, you can directly download it and place it in your own directory.
-Additionally, we offer a example in `./example` to demonstrate how to inference in your own custom data, as run the following command:
+We have uploaded the trained SMP weights in the `./ckpts` directory.
+You can download them and place them in your preferred location.
+Additionally, we provide an example in `./example` that demonstrates how to perform inference on your own custom data.
+You can run it with:

 ```bash
 python -u custom_inference.py
 ```
-The ouput will be saved to the `./save` with a pair of docked PDB files.
+The output will be saved in the `./save` directory as a pair of docked PDB files.

-**Note:** Currrent deep learning-based docking method cannot achieve satifisy results, we recommand use this kind of method with caution.
+**Note:** Current deep learning–based docking methods may still struggle to produce satisfactory results.
+We recommend using such methods with caution.